 11. Silver and Lavender Bob

 Ultra light, feathery bobs pair so well with ombres, and this is one of my favorite examples of bobbed lavender hair color ideas.
 The dark silvery grey at the top keeps the roots healthy, and blends into the metallic lavender in a soft way thanks to the shimmer in both colors.

 12. Rose and Lilac Balayage

 The beautiful thing about lilac hair colors is how refreshing and flowery they are.
-This style shows how well rose pink, indigo, and lilac purple blend together, in a loosely wavy balayage style.
+This purple hairstyle shows how well rose pink, indigo, and lilac purple blend together, in a loosely wavy balayage style.